sushmitha-lab/sushmitha-lab/README.md

 #  I'm Sushmitha Katherine Jayaraj!

-## 🚀 About Me
+##  About Me
-I'm an aspiring Data Scientist and Analytics Engineer, passionate about transforming data into impactful insights.
+I'm an aspiring Data Scientist and Analytics Engineer, I'm passionate about transforming data into impactful insights.
 With a strong background in data engineering, machine learning, and cloud technologies, I enjoy building intelligent solutions that are scalable, meaningful, and insight-driven.

 ---